CHIEF EMPIRE OFFICER

 Age 24

-I swallowed twenty Xanax bars.
+I swallowed thirty Xanax bars.
 I'd like to say the number was dramatic.
 It was just what was in the bottle.

 I regretted it the moment I did it.
 Cocaine to stay awake.
 Psychosis to stay conscious.
 Fifty hours of video I recorded over the next few days as my brain broke and rebuilt in real time.
 Tony Robbins anchoring techniques from a book I'd read once.
 My parents 302'd me.
 Psych ward.